josepbau/Lone-Star-Lords-Motor-Club/content/members/index/index.md

 ---
-title: list all members name sand years active
+title: list all members names and years active
 ---